 3. Identify spam and junk it.

 Google has a built-in spam filter for Gmail, so you shouldn’t ever have to see some of the most egregious offenders (i.e., Nigerian Prince scams).
 However, some spam emails inevitably get through.
 If they’re consistent enough that you can identify them with a specific marker, you should be able to set up a filter that directs them where they belong—the trash.
+For more info, see our post on why emails go to spam.

 4. Hash out your app notifications.